 For a video explanation of government deficiency payments (target prices), please watch:

 Direct subsidies are direct payments by the government to farmers.
 Financial assistance frequently takes the form of guaranteed loans.
 Direct subsidies and loan programs help farmers financially, but raise taxes.

 Import restrictions are usually import tariffs (import taxes) or quotas (limitations on the amount) on foreign farm products.
 Import restrictions help domestic farmers, but raise consumer prices, and reduce economic efficiency.

 In the United States, the Federal Agricultural Improvements and Reform (FAIR) Act of 1996 eliminated acreage restrictions and target prices.
 Assistance to farmers shifted to direct subsidies, loan guarantees, and import restrictions.

 The Farm Security Act of 2002 replaced the FAIR Act of 1996.
 Direct subsidies and loans increased, and some programs included a combination of price supports and acreage restrictions.
-The yearly cost to the United States government (and its tax payers) is estimated at over $20 billion per year.
-One of the main criticisms of today’s farm programs is that most of the financial assistance goes to large, relatively well-off farmers.
+The yearly cost to the United States government (and its tax payers) is estimated at just over $20 billion per year.
+One of the main criticisms of today’s farm programs is that most of the financial assistance goes to large, relatively well-off (corporate) farmers.